Kelvinthedrugger/games/Readme.md

 These approachable games are written when i don't feel like digging into semiconductors

-We don't use other libraries here besides build-in
+We don't use other libraries here besides build-in and standard library in Python3

 Game list